Key Points for This Section

 - Whether there are certain changes in the chromosomes.

-- Whether the patient has symptoms such as fever, night sweats, or weight loss.
+- Whether the patient has signs such as fever, night sweats, or weight loss.